Alcohol

 The UK Government recommends drinking no more than 14 units of alcohol a week.

-The NHS recommends spreading these units over 3 plus days, and aiming for some drink-free days as well.
-Regularly drinking more alcohol than these targets before surgery can lead to longer recovery times, a higher risk of complications, and more.
+Regularly drinking more alcohol than this before surgery can lead to longer recovery times, a higher risk of complications, and more.

-This table shows units of alcohol in popular drinks.
-The table also shows the number of calories in the drinks.
-It shows which snacks have equal calories.
+The table also shows the number of calories in the drinks, and shows which snacks have the same amount of calories.

 Type Units Calories (approx)